WASdev/sample.oauth.store/README.md

    > ./gradlew sample.user.feature.start

 1. Run the functional tests in the `sample.test` project.
-These tests will start up a MongoDB instance and run the tests against the running WebSphere Liberty server.
+These tests will download and start up a MongoDB instance and run the tests against the running WebSphere Liberty server.
+   > ./gradlew sample.test:test

 1. Stop the WebSphere Liberty Server.
    > ./gradlew sample.bell:stop